 Life cycle inventory (LCI) is one of the most effort-consuming step and consists on the activities related to the search, the collection, and interpretation of the data necessary for the environmental assessment of the observed system.
 Data were recovered from an industry, which uses supercritical carbon dioxide to extract caffeine from coffee beans (the process details are listed in Table 1).
-Briefly, decaffeination from green coffee beans using scCO2 typically involves different basic steps: steaming, supercritical CO2 caffeine extraction and caffeine recovery.
+Briefly, decaffeination from green coffee beans using $scCO_2$ typically involves different basic steps: steaming, supercritical CO_2 caffeine extraction and caffeine recovery.
 In the steaming step, the coffee beans are put in contact with superheated steam at elevated temperature until their moisture content is increased to 30 % by weight and, as a result, the beans swell considerably.
-Then, the coffee beans are charged in an extractor, which is pressurized by pumping carbon dioxide until the operating conditions are reached (90 °C, 250 bar); the extracting process goes on for 11.5 hours in the case of arabica and 22 hours in the case of robusta coffee, in order to extract 97 % of the caffeine from the beans.
+Then, the coffee beans are reached (90 °C, 250 bar); the extracting process goes on for 11.5 hours in the case of arabica and 22 hours in the case of robusta coffee, in order to extract 97 % of the caffeine from the beans.
 Once the extraction is completed, the extractor begins a down time, in order to be emptied and charged with fresh beans.